theory/pgenv/README.md

 ### pgenv versions

 Lists all PostgreSQL versions known to `pgenv`, and shows an asterisk next to the currently active version (if any).
-The first column reports the version number to use in other `pgenv` commands, followed by the directory where the version is installed:
+The first column reports versions available for use by `pgenv` and the second lists the subdirectory of `$PGENV_ROOT` in which the each version is installed:

     $ pgenv versions
-            10.5            pgsql-10.5
-            10.3            pgsql-10.3
+          10.4      pgsql-10.4
+          11beta3   pgsql-11beta3
+          9.5.13    pgsql-9.5.13
-     *      9.6.10          pgsql-9.6.10
+      *   9.6.9     pgsql-9.6.9

-In the above output, version `9.6.10` is currently in use (note the '*'), and available versions are `9.6.10`, `10.3` and `10.5` which are installed in a `pgsql-` local directory named after the version number.
+In this example, versions `9.5.13`, `9.6.9`, `10.4`, and `11beta3` are available
+for use, and the `*` indicates that  `9.6.10` is the currently active version.
+Each version is installed in a `pgsql-` subdirectory of `$PGENV_ROOT`.

 ### pgenv version